zcy1024/sui-move-bootcamp/D4/README.md

 ### Instructions

-- The transferSui.test.ts test is calling the function defined in the `src/helpers/transferSUI.ts`, to transfer a specified amount of SUI tokens to a specified recipient address.
+- Notice that both of the tests in the `transferSUI.test.ts` file are failing:
+  - `Transfer SUI amount`: Validates that the status of the transfer transaction is "success".
+  - `Parse SUI Balance Changes`: Parses the balance changes and validate they have changed as expected
-- Fill in the function, so that the test passes.
+- Modify the `src/helpers/transferSUI.ts` and `src/helpers/parseBalanceChanges.ts` functions, so that both of the tests succeed.